• Skip to primary navigation

 • Cooking Time: Calamari cooks quicker in an air fryer that in the oven, and as my rings with around ¼ inch wide, I cooked them in batches for 5 minutes at a time.
 If your rings are thicker or you’re using pieces you may need to adjust the cooking time

-• Tenderising Calamari: For extra soft and velvety calamari ou may like to soak it in buttermilk overnight or for an hour if that is all you have.
-This step is optional and no one I often do, but if you have the time, it does make a small difference.
+• Tenderising Calamari: For extra soft and velvety calamari soak it in buttermilk overnight or for an hour if that is all you have.
+This step is optional and not one I often do, but if you have the time, it does make a small difference.

 • Defrosting Calamari: the easiest way is to plan ahead and let the fridge do the work.
 Take it out the night before, put it into a bowl and cover so that it is air tight.
 When you’re ready to use it, drain off the excess liquid that has accumulated from the defrosting process, and pat dry the pieces with kitchen towel to remove as much moisture as you can.